grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Ubuntu image

-The Ubuntu image are maintained by [Canonical](https://launchpad.net/cloud-images).
+The Ubuntu image is maintained by [Canonical](https://launchpad.net/cloud-images).
 The Grafana Enterprise and OSS images are based on [Ubuntu](https://ubuntu.com/) and can be accessed through the [Ubuntu official image](https://hub.docker.com/_/ubuntu).
-This is a good option for users who prefer an Ubuntu-based image or require specific tools unavailable on Alpine.
+This is a good option for users who prefer an Ubuntu-based image or require certain tools unavailable on Alpine.

 - **Grafana Enterprise**: `grafana/grafana-enterprise:<version>-ubuntu`